What Am I Doing with My Life? – Dealing with the Unknown

 Have you ever asked yourself the question, “What am I doing with my life?”
 I certainly have.
 We hear this quite a bit in our groups from our students.
 I was asked last week again about what to do with these thoughts and feelings when they arise, and thought I would write a bit about it.

 It of course can be an overwhelming question when it arises, and I’ve found that my mindfulness practice can help me deeply with it.
-We may seek career counseling, advice from a mentor, or try many different things.
+We may seek career counseling, advice from a mentor, online college homework help, or try many different things.
 Here’s a bit about my experience with this question and how meditation and mindfulness can help us.

 My Personal Journey (So Far)